 - Chop the Pineapples, peel and all, roughly

-- Place all the ingredients, except the Yeast, in a large plastic container – I used a 10 liter bucket
+- Place all the ingredients, except the Yeast, in a large, clean plastic container – I used a 10 liter bucket

 - Sprinkle the Yeast over – leave a minute and then give the mixture a good stir-through